Best French press coffee makers 2024 – for delicious, full-bodied coffee

 There are two extremes in the French press world.
 Some will be double-walled, able to keep your coffee warm for hours and others will have fine glass carafe sides, which cool within fifteen minutes.
 If you drink coffee quickly, a delicate design shouldn't create any problems.
 If you need time between cups, you'll want a more insulated option.

-How we tested these French presses
+How we test French presses

 We put a lot of thought into how we test the best coffee makers, especially specialty makers like French Presses.
 Our team has had hands-on experience with each product, so that they can tell you, first-hand, whether it's any good and any quirks its worth knowing before making a purchase.